foundations-fall-2016/session5/readme.md

 1. Look at its device width.
 1. Work out which media condition in the sizes list is the first one to be true.
 1. Look at the slot size given to that media query.
-1. Load the image referenced in the srcset list that most closely matches the chosen slot size.
+1. Load the image referenced in the `srcset` list that most closely matches the chosen slot size.

 Using this technique can save a lot of bandwidth.
-Older browsers that don't support these features will just ignore them, and go ahead and load the image referenced in the src attribute as normal.
+Older browsers that don't support these features will just ignore them, and go ahead and load the image referenced in the `src` attribute as per usual.

 You can check the results of your work by viewing the Network tab in the inspector and noting which image was downloaded at a variety of screen sizes.

+The `<picture>` tag can be used for cropping or modifying images for different media conditions _or_ offering different image formats when certain formats are not supported by all browsers.
+See the [example](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) on MDN.

 ## Layout